 The above graph represents the total number of wireline telephone subscribers in India by month.
-In July 2019, the wireline segment accounted for 1.76% of the total telephone subscriber base in India.
-Overall, the wireline subscribers in India declined to the lowest i.e 20.96 million in July 2019, from 21.17 million in June month.
-A whopping 86.6% of the total wireline subscribers in July 2019 live in India’s urban areas.
+In November 2019, the wireline segment accounted for 1.81% of the total telephone subscriber base in India.
+Overall, India’s wireline telephone subscriber base declined to 21.29 million in November 2019, from 21.96 million in November 2018.

 |Source||Telecom Regulatory Authority of India (TRAI)|